egar-garcia/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image2]

-And this is an example applied to a road image, a little less evident, but looking at the reflection in windshield it can be seen how a curved line is transformed straightened.
+And this is an example applied to a road image, a little less evident, but looking at the reflection in windshield it can be seen how a curved line is straightened.

 ![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image, first images are converted to HLS color space, the channel S is separated to do a thresholding by color magnitude, to do the gradient thresholding the channel L used and the derivarive applied to it.
-The code can be found in cells 7 and 8 of [P4.ipynb](./P4.ipynb), specifically the implementation is in the method `getThresholdedBinaryImage`.
+I used a combination of color and gradient thresholds to generate a binary image, first images are converted to HLS color space, the channel S is separated to do a thresholding by color magnitude, to do the gradient thresholding the channel L used and the derivative applied to it.
+The code can be found in cells 7 and 8 of [P4.ipynb](./P4.ipynb), specifically the implementation is in the method `getThresholdedBinaryImage()`.

 Here is an example of the output for this step: